 Target values were quoted from .

-This document is the first report in Japan, representing information on the current status of antimicrobial resistance in the areas of human health, animals, agriculture, food and the environment, as well as the volumes of use (or of sales) of human and veterinary antimicrobials.
-It is a great achievement to compile those data into one report.
-This report also featured the special monitoring systems in aquaculture and companion animals, proving that a number of monitoring systems that can be globally shared exist in Japan.
+This document follows on from last year’s report in presenting information on the current status of antimicrobial resistance in the areas of human health, animals, agriculture, food and the environment, as well as the volumes of use (or sales) of human and veterinary antimicrobials.
 Based on this current report, it is expected that AMR-related measures will be further advanced by promoting multi-disciplinary cooperation and collaboration.
 It is also considered crucial to continue with advanced surveillance activities, in order to take the leadership in global policy in AMR.
+Part of this report includes data obtained after Japan’s “National Action Plan on Antimicrobial Resistance (AMR) 2016-2020” was published.
+Figures for 2017 show that usage of oral antimicrobials, including oral cephalosporins, oral macrolides, and oral fluoroquinolones is trending downward compared with the data for 2013.
+However, further promotion of measures against AMR will be required to achieve the 2020 targets.

 Tetsuo Asai, D.V.M., Ph.D.